jerome-roeser/ccdc/README.md

 # ccdc
-a script that screens the CCDC for the torsion angle of a substructure.
+The script screens the CCDC for the torsion angle of a substructure. \n In this wxample it is written to track pentacoordinate silicon SiO4C centers. \n The CCDC entries are summarized in a dataframe and exported to a .csv file. \n A plot of the result is also generated.

-Here writtne for pentacoordinate silicon centers in the form of SiO4C Summarizes the results in a daaframe which is expored to a .csv file A plot of the result is also generated.
+# Requirement
-# Need a paid subscription to CCDC API
+A paid subscription to the CCDC API